jmpearl/GaMA/README.md

 addpath(genpath('/path/to/GaMA'))
 ```

 A number of example scripts highlight different functionality within the code and can be found in the Examples subdirectory.
-Included is a [script]<Examples/GravityModels/IntegrateTrajectory.m> that integrates a trajectory around Asteroid Eros and is a good starting point.
+Included is a [script](Examples/GravityModels/IntegrateTrajectory.m) that integrates a trajectory around Asteroid Eros and is a good starting point.

 GaMA can be run with Matlab or GNU Octave and does not require pay-for toolboxes.
 The current version of GaMA has been tested on Matlab versions R2018b-R2021b and GNU Octave 5.2.0.
 Portions of the code make use of [implicit expansion](https://blogs.mathworks.com/loren/2016/10/24/matlab-arithmetic-expands-in-r2016b/) and
 this will cause errors when used with Matlab R2016b or earlier.
 The vecnorm function is also used which was not introduced until R2017b.

 ###### Contributing
-Contribution are welcome and those interested in contributing should see the [CONTRIBUTING]<CONTRIBUTING>  file for details.
+Contribution are welcome and those interested in contributing should see the [CONTRIBUTING](CONTRIBUTING)  file for details.

 ###### Release and License
 Copyright (c) 2022, Lawrence Livermore National Security, LLC.